nt0xa/russtone.io/source/_posts/checkinstall.md

 sudo make install
 ```

-No problems, so far everything seems to be fine.
+No problem, so far everything seems to be fine.
-Problems appear when I want uninstall the software installed in such a way.
+Problems appear when I want uninstall the software installed in such way
-Because `make install` can do a lot of things such as copy files, create directories
+because `make install` can do a lot of things such as copy files, create directories
-and symlinks, etc. it can be tricky to find and remove all this things.
+and symlinks, etc. So it can be tricky to find and remove all this things.

 The solution I found is to use [CheckInstall](https://en.wikipedia.org/wiki/CheckInstall).
 Just install it with: